 But Tertullian in his against Heresies book IV chapter XIX simply states Saturninus was governor of Syria at the time without any acknowledgment that supposedly Luke identifies someone else as Syria's Governor.
 That tells me that neither he or his readers had heard of the idea that Luke tells us who the governor was.
 (Note, identifying Saturninus would fit it being the 8 BC Census).
 And none of the 3 Lustrums of Augustus would have extended into the 19-21 AD Governorship of Gnaeus Sentius Saturninus, so the claim that Tertulian was referring to younger siblings of Jesus being born then doesn't work.
 It was the earlier Saturninus who's administration of Syria coincided with a documented Roman Census.

 To be exact, Tertullian said that Roman records proved the fact that censuses (he used the plural) were conducted in Judea when Saturninus was governor.
 Also in his Apology to the Jews Tertullian clearly dates the Nativity to 3-2 BC saying it was 27 years from the deaths of Antony and Cleopatra.
-Though that is hard to reconcile with the Saturninus reference.
+But that is hard to reconcile with the Saturninus reference.

 Since I'm contending that Kureniou doesn't mean Quirinus, what does it mean?